 NS Trails offers two different group insurance policies to help our member groups manage risk within their organizations.

 Our General Liability Insurance is a joint group policy with the Snowmobilers Association of Nova Scotia.
 It offers organizational insurance for those who don’t manage trail and trail insurance for those who manage trail or have landowner agreements in place.

 Our group Accident Insurance policy is optional coverage.
 It provides coverage to a maximum of 20 volunteers per trail organization should they be injured while conducting trail-related business for their organization.

-NS Trails has a risk management policy to help members manage risk within their organizations.
+NS Trails has risk management resources and policies to help members manage risk within their organizations.

 Trail Construction, Maintenance and Management Advice and Support